RAWebb/GettingCleaningDataCourseProject/codebook.md

 unzip("UCI_HAR_dataset.zip")
 ```
- I first read the variable names (labels) from features.txt, then read each of the data frames to be used
-via the read.table() function while at the same time assigning variable names to the data frames.
-This actually
-constitutes step 4.) of the processing, but assigning names here seems far more logical, less error prone, and
+ I first read the variable names (labels) from `features.txt	, then read each of the data frames to be used via the `read.table()` function while at the same time assigning variable names from `features.txt` to the data frames.
+This actually constitutes step 4.) of the processing, but assigning names here seems far more logical, less error prone, and makes subsequent manipulations easier.
-makes subsequent manipulations easier.
-Not sure why it is recommended as step 4.
+ I'm not sure why it is recommended as step 4.

 Step 1: